FIFA Mandates Female Coaches on Women’s Football Benches, Sparking Major Debate Over Merit and Equality

 If we choose a woman over a capable man, we are as bad as the patriarchy, which did not let women work; we would become our own hypocrites.

 I want more female managers, but it feels like we are going backwards.
-We need to invest in developing strong female managers like Sarin Wiegman, rather than just adding a woman to the team to tick a box.
+We need to invest in developing strong female managers like Sarina Wiegman, rather than just adding a woman to the team to tick a box.

 To also enforce this with immediate effect is wrong, as it puts pressure on clubs and the FA to sack and hire people.
 Why sack someone capable, but because they are a man who does not align with the Equality Act 2010?